 The surprising results

-What came as a real surprise were the immediate strong connections with like-minded others and the relaxed and inclusive nature of their approach to the work we do with them.
+What came as a real surprise were the immediate connections made with like-minded others and the relaxed and inclusive nature of their approach to us.

 We connect, we’re included, wanted and needed.
 We finish each volunteer day with a deep feeling of satisfaction.
 Replete with stories from the day.
-We’ve met new people (everyone is interesting and has their story), worked alongside recently made friends, learnt new skills, more about native flora and fauna and affected our environment and community for the better.
+We’ve met new people (everyone is interesting and has their story), worked alongside new friends, learnt new skills and affected our environment and community for the better.

-We now realise our volunteer days as stress free mental health days as much as environmental impact days.
+We now recognise our volunteer days as stress free mental health days as much as social and environmental impact days.

-This can’t be measured in dollars and cents but can be in how much better we feel about ourselves and our community.
-And we then take these feeling back out into the world positively affecting others.
+This can’t be measured in dollars and cents but in how much better we feel about ourselves through the contribution we can make to our community.
+We then take these feeling back out into the world, positively affecting others.

 Making a difference

-We mostly volunteer during the ‘working week’ with an occasional weekend day added for good measure, so our daughter can also experience the volunteer life from time to time.
+We mostly volunteer during the working week with an occasional weekend day added for good measure, so our entire family can also experience the volunteer life from time to time.

-As a member of 1% for the planet and supporter of Give Directly, our dollars go to incredibly effective charities making a difference in the developing world however our volunteering time is spent locally.
+As a member of 1% for the planet and supporter of Ozharvest, our financial contributions go to a very effective not for profit who are making a big difference in our communities across Australia.

 What are you passionate about?